 - Developmental considerations for children (and adults) aged 0-9

 - Anaphylaxis prevention, education, recognition and treatment, including the use of Epi-pens and Twinjects

 - Sun safety

 - West Nile Virus prevention

 How much orientation will I receive?

 Nurses who come for specific camp sessions will receive orientation when they arrive.
-Nurses who are new to Camp Trillium will participate in our volunteer training session the day before camp begins.
+Nurses who are new to camp will participate in our volunteer training session the day before camp begins.

 What resources will be available to me at Camp?